pguerin3/cwmrc/README.md

 ```
 $ sudo dnf install xset
 ```
-Then follow the instructions to install the siji font:
+Then follow the instructions in github to install the siji font:
 ```
 https://github.com/stark/siji
 ```